Skip to content

 Scope: Auto-Expand

 Result: Cyanide will get a scope of 192.168.0.0/24 because no scope was specified and poisoning can only happen within the network of NodeZero.
-Relaying will occur against high-value targets that are discovered during host discovery and have SMB signing disabled.
+Relaying will occur against high-value targets that are discovered.
+Coercion attempts will be made against high-value targets within the pentest scope.

 Example 2